fengshuai0210/fengshuai0210.github.io/research/talk.md

 ### 2026

+43. *Suppression of Star Formation by Hot CGM in Galaxy Mergers*, **Diffuse Hot Gas and Space-Based X-Ray Telescopes**, 2026.06, Suzhou, Jiangsu
 42. *Star Formation Along the Galaxy Merger Sequence: The Roles of Tidal Interaction, Gas Inflow, and CGM Regulation*, **2026 Guoshoujing Conference**, 2026.05, Haikou, Hainan

 ### 2025